"The Best News on Anna Maria Island Since 1992"

 She said that if any meetings were held, they were not at city hall.
 The only records she has pertains to Garneau's memo and Mc Adam's resignation letter, which makes no mention of Garneau's allegations.

-The Islander lawsuit details written and oral requests for records dating from March 6 regarding the administrative leaves of Garneau and Mc Adam and any information regarding that leave.
+The islander lawsuit details written and oral requests for records dating from March 6 regarding the administrative leaves of Garneau and Mc Adam and any information regarding that leave.
 Written requests cited Florida Statutes Chapter 119, the Government in the Sunshine Laws.

-The Islander retained attorney Kendra Presswood, who contacted city attorney Ricinda Perry, who is handling the matter for the city.
+The islander retained attorney Kendra Presswood, who contacted city attorney Ricinda Perry, who is handling the matter for the city.

 Perry responded that "the city provided all public records they have in their possession that they are legally obligated to providepursuant to [the] request; however, even assuming arguendo that there were additional public records, such records would be exempt pursuant to Chapter 112 regarding receipt of whistle-blower information."